skooter500/GE2-2021-2022/README.md

 ## Week 3

-The BigBoid for BigBoid has been updated to implement "banking" - rotating around the local forward vector:
+The implementation of BigBoid has been improved to implement "banking" - rotating around the local forward vector:

 [![Video](http://img.youtube.com/vi/ofb9syLwAQc/0.jpg)](http://www.youtube.com/watch?v=ofb9syLwAQc)

 The technique is discussed in Craig Reynolds papers.
-We will learn how it works in the class :-)
+We will learn how it works in the class later :-)

 Also there are method prototypes for several other behaviours you can try to implement in today's lab: